 Bio

-Gary Brewer is an artist, curator, writer, and collaborator living in Pasadena, with a studio in the historic Bendix Building in downtown Los Angeles.
-Self taught, in his current practice Brewer creates luminous, richly detailed oil paintings informed in part from his deep passion for nature, learning, and art history.
+Gary Brewer is an artist, curator, and writer living in Joshua Tree, CA, with a studio in the historic Bendix Building in downtown Los Angeles.
+Self-taught, in his current practice Brewer creates luminous, richly detailed oil paintings informed in part from his deep passion for nature and art history.

 About

-Curation has been an essential part of my practice, since 1999 when I organized “THEM: Artists, Scientists and Designers Concerned with the Entomological Universe,” at SoMARTS, San Francisco.
-This led to another important exhibition: “The Age of Wonder: Artist’s Engaged with the Natural World,” at Turtle Bay Museum, in Redding.
-Since 2017 writing has been an equally important part of my practice.
-I have written extensively about artists, often in the form of in depth interviews and essays on their studio practice.
-To date there have been over 80 pieces published.
+Curation has been an essential part of my practice as well.
+My first curatorial project was in 1999 when I organized “THEM: Artists, Scientists and Designers Concerned with the Entomological Universe,” at SoMARTS, San Francisco.
+This led to another important exhibition: “The Age of Wonder: Artists Engaged with the Natural World,” at Turtle Bay Museum in Redding, CA, in 2011.